slwu89/Individual.jl/docs/src/index.md

-# individual.jl
+# Introduction

-A Julia package for specifying and simulating individual based models (IBMs), which relies on [Catlab.jl](https://algebraicjulia.github.io/Catlab.jl/stable/), especially attributed C-Sets to create schemas which can represent a broad class of IBMs useful for epidemiology, ecology, and the computational social sciences.
+individual.jl is a Julia package for specifying and simulating individual based models (IBMs), which relies on [Catlab.jl](https://algebraicjulia.github.io/Catlab.jl/stable/), especially attributed C-Sets to create schemas which can represent a broad class of IBMs useful for epidemiology, ecology, and the computational social sciences.
 It is inspired by the R software [individual](https://mrc-ide.github.io/individual/).